fredrik-j-lindberg/ney-log/README.md

 ## Log Delegates
 When initializing the logger, you are required to provide an array of methods (delegates) that will do the actual logging.
 These delegates will be called, when a new log has been processed, with all the data relevant to that specific log.

-Here are two small examples on how you can set up your own log delegate method:<br>
+Here are two small examples on how you can set up your own log delegate method:
-**Simply logging the whole logData object as json**
+### Simply logging the whole logData object as json
 ```javascript
 function consoleLogger(logData){
   console.log(logData);
 }
 ```
-**Logging message after customizing it**
+### Logging message after customizing it
 ```javascript
 function consoleLogger(logData){
   // Customize message the way you want it